Share this article with your friends

 Click on the links below to share this article on social media.

-The Centre for Black Theology was launched on the 1st December 2018 with the aim to be a centre of excellence in theological education for leaders and members of Black Majority Churches who want progressive and rigorous theology shaped through the liberative traditions of Black Theology.
+The Centre for Black Theology (CBT) was launched on the 1st December 2018 with the aim to be a centre of excellence in theological education for leaders and members of Black Majority Churches who want progressive and rigorous theology shaped through contextual and liberative lens of Black Theology.

-The Centre is led by Dr Dulcie Dixon McKenzie, and the tutors are Professor Robert Beckford, Dr Valentina Alexander.
+The Centre is led by Dr Dulcie Dixon McKenzie, and the tutors are Professor Robert Beckford, Dr Valentina Alexander, and Dr Munyurangabo Benda.

 The centre has three core activities:

-- We are now receiving enquiries for admissions for the next Taster course as a preamble to the MA course that will start in September 2022.
-The programme is innovative and accessible, allowing part time students to access learning from across the UK.
+- We are now receiving enquiries for admissions for the next PG Taster course as a preamble to the MA course that will start in September 2023.
+The programme is innovative and accessible, allowing part-time students to access learning from across the UK.
 The Taster course is there to encourage a short and accessible experience of beginning theological study at an advanced level.
 To Apply for the next PG Taster course see here!

 - To foster theological dialogue amongst members and leaders of Black Majority Churches and with other Black theologians and leaders of other churches.

 - Widening and deepening scholarship and research amongst Black theologians.
-We have Black members of academic staff at Queen’s who are qualified to supervise PhD students, and a wider team of research scholars.
-The Centre can offer full and part time doctoral degrees in partnership with a theology faculty rated in the top 5 in the world.
+We have Black members of the academic staff at Queen’s who are qualified to supervise PhD students and a wider team of research scholars.
+The Centre can offer full and part-time doctoral degrees in partnership with a theology faculty rated in the top 5 in the world.

 For more information about Black theological studies at Queen's see here!